 In a training session, a player uses his left foot as many times as his right and moves through space in a balanced way left/right and backwards/forwards.
 Whether done individually or in a group (and so rhythmically), the football training ball SenseBall enables developing specific football skills, reacting quicker and gaining in rhythm.

-Axel Witsel : « SenseBall allows to improve my ball mastery with both feet and accelerate my decision-making.
+Axel Witsel : « Even for me who is a pro, SenseBall allows to improve my ball mastery with both feet and accelerate my decision-making.
 I wish I had discovered it younger.
-For me, the practice of SenseBall must be included in all football training center. »
+The practice of SenseBall must be included in all football clubs. »

 AC Milan : AC Milan have renewed their exclusive contract for Italy with CogiTraining-SenseBall for a third season.
 The spectacular progress enjoyed by their youth teams since working with the programme made this an easy choice.